Water Resiliency

 Stormwater Management

 Rain gardens are a great tool for capturing and filtering stormwater.
 They allow water to slowly infiltrate into the ground, keeping pollutants out of the Santa Fe River.
-Rain gardens also help us retain water in Santa Fe's aquifer.
-The City and its partners, including the Santa Fe Watershed Association and Keep Santa Fe Beautiful, have built 21 rain gardens since 2012.
-You may have parked near one at Herb Martinez Park or walked past our newest rain garden on East Alameda without noticing, but these gardens are capturing and treating over 1.7 million gallons per year.
+Rain gardens also help us recharge Santa Fe's shallow aquifers.
+The City and its partners, including the Santa Fe Watershed Association and Keep Santa Fe Beautiful, have built over 20 rain gardens since 2012.
+You may have parked near one at Herb Martinez Park or walked past our newest rain garden on East Alameda without noticing, but these gardens are capturing and treating approximately two million gallons per year.